 For many consumers, mobile payments are still an abstract concept.
 There are also key demographics that might be uncomfortable using the technology.
 Widespread adoption of new payment methods often takes time, as seen previously with the transition from cash to card-based payments.

-In order to convince these consumers to adopt yet another new payment method, digital wallet providers need to emphasize convenience and accessibility.
+In order to convince these consumers to adopt a new payment method, digital wallet providers need to emphasize convenience and accessibility.
 From sign-up to daily use, everything about the app’s design must be seamless and intuitive.
-Any amount of friction in the sign up or payments process can mark the difference between a consumer who quickly integrates the technology into his or her daily life, and one who never opens the app again.
+Any amount of friction in the user experience can mean the difference between a consumer quickly integrating the technology into his or her daily life and one who never opens the app again.

-Mobile payments took off in India after the central government announced the sudden nullification of large-denomination rupee notes.
-The announcement left millions who were previously dependent on cash transactions panicking to find a secure – and legitimate – way to pay for goods and services.
-Without a similarly disruptive force to give consumers a real reason to change their payment habits in the United States, adoption is expected to remain slow.
-The fast rise of mobile payments in other parts of the world, however, could convince consumers in the United States to catch up on the trend as well.
+Mobile payments took off in India after the central government announced the sudden nullification of large-denomination Rupee notes.
+This announcement left millions who were previously dependent on cash transactions panicking to find a secure and legitimate way to pay for goods and services.
+Without a similarly disruptive force giving consumers a real reason to change their payment habits in the U.S., adoption is expected to remain slow.
+However, the fast rise of mobile payments in other parts of the world could convince U.S. consumers to embrace the trend as well.

 The Bottom Line: Mobile payments can be faster, more convenient, and more secure than traditional payment methods.
 Convincing consumers to overcome the hurdles that challenge widespread adoption will require creative thinking from mobile payment providers and merchants alike.
 Enhancing accessibility, broadening merchant acceptance, and embracing disruption are just three factors that can help encourage a permanent shift in consumer behavior.